O&P Design Software: Why Clinical Control Matters More Than Automation

 Integration should happen early, not later

 Components like locking systems are often added at the end.
-This creates alignment issues and structural compromises.
+This can lead to alignment issues, structural compromises, and manufacturing challenges.

 When integration is considered during design: